-Chondism is partly seen as a national religion of North Korea from where it has its roots.
+Chondoism is partly seen as a national religion of North Korea, although not the national religion, with its roots coming from the DPRK.
 Literally translated as “heavenly way” it is mixture between Christian and Confucianism to a large extent.

 To read a detailed report on what Chondoism is click here.

 There is even a political party based around the religion that is part of the Democratic Front for the Reunification of the Fatherland, the front which runs the DPRK.
 Of course though it is subservient to the Workers Party of Korea.

 Thus in this sense it is possible to be part of organized religion in North Korea, as well as be part of politics.

 One of the more controversial elements to religion in North Korea is that of the late Reverend Moon and the so called Moonies, who are a new religious movement or cult depending on your take on things.
 Now Mr Moon was born in North Korea, did some time in prison before he fled.

 In later years he formed not only his church but things such as the World Anti-Communist League.
 He was also very good friends with President Kim Il-Sung.
 Long story short he owned the Pothonghang Hotel, which not only had a Moonie Church, but frequently had members going to pay homage to him.
 Of course no North Koreans are Moonies (officially), but still ranks as one of weirder elements to religion in North Korea that we have encountered.

 It is therefore possible to practice your religion in North Korea as a Moonie, but not possible for you to convert North Koreans into joining the church.